427-ProGrand/Moneycation.github.io/README.md

 ![](images/SignUp.png)

 User can create an account with their email, username, and password.
-Password must be 8 characters long to be accepted.
+*Password must be 8 characters long to be accepted*.

 ### Planner Page

 ![](images/Planner.png)

 Planner page shows the user's income and budgets added.
-The bottom of the page shows the total budget money spent, budget monoey amount, and remainig money.
+The bottom of the page shows the total budget money spent, budget money amount, and remaining money.

 ![](images/Income.png)